Tom-PIT/Connected.Docs/en/Common/CodeLists/Countries.md

 ## Deletion

+Click **Delete** on the edit screen to open a confirmation dialog:

+**Are you sure you want to delete this record?**

+If confirmed, the entry is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
-A country can be deleted only if it is not referenced by dependent records (for example, addresses or documents).
-Click **Delete** to open a confirmation dialog: **Are you sure you want to delete this record?**
+>A country can be deleted only if it is not referenced by dependent records (for example, addresses or documents).
-If confirmed, the record is permanently removed.
-If not confirmed, the interface remains in edit mode without any changes.